Residency Documentation

 • For a person who is unemployed and living on public assistance, written statements from the office of one or more social service agencies in Texas for the 12 consecutive months preceding the census date of the semester in which you enroll

-2. Residential Property Ownership Documentation
+2. Residential Real Property Ownership or Lease Documentation

 • Warranty Deed or Screenshot of county tax appraisal district with the owner’s name, address, and purchase date